WHO WE ARE

 HEALTHY KIDS, THRIVING FARMS

-- Improve daily nutrition and eating habits for Michigan children through the school setting.
+- Improve daily nutrition and eating habits for Michigan children in school and child care settings.

 - Invest in Michigan agriculture and related local food business economy.